All Collections

 Updated over a week ago

-Search Algorithms
+Our Search Algorithms

-Discover will use AI-driven semantic analysis on the titles and abstracts of your inputs.
-It will then recommend similar articles based on content similarity.
-This is the only algorithm that does not use citations/references in calculating recommendations, so it's useful for finding papers that may have fewer citations or are from places you wouldn't normally check.
+Litmaps uses AI-driven semantic analysis on the titles and abstracts of your inputs to find articles with similar content.
+This is the only algorithm that does not use citations/references in calculating recommendations.

 Keyword Search